Frequently Asked Questions

 What is Russ the Story Bus?

-Russ the Story Bus is Sydney Writers’ Festival’s much-loved ‘library-on-wheels’.
+Russ the Story Bus is Sydney Writers’ Festival’s much-loved ‘library on wheels’.
 In 2014, Sydney Writers’ Festival transformed an ordinary bus into a bright and colourful creative space decked out with bookshelves (full of the latest children’s books) and spots for kids to read and listen to stories.
-Russ the Story Bus is a magical place for children that celebrates storytelling, reading and creativity, and fosters the lifelong connection we have with books that begins in childhood.
+Russ the Story Bus is a magical place for children that celebrates storytelling, reading and creativity, and fosters that lifelong connection to books that begins in childhood.

-Watch a video of Russ the Story Bus in action here.
+Watch a video of Russ the Story Bus in action.

 What happens during a Russ the Story Bus visit?

-Students are welcomed on board Russ the Story Bus by the Sydney Writers’ Festival team.
-Inside the bus they can browse a library full of the latest children’s books, listen to stories read by Festival staff, chat to the visiting children’s book author and choose a book to take home.
-Students will also enjoy taking part in an interactive talk run by a children’s book author or illustrator.
-The author will share their love of books, discuss their craft and inspire children to think creatively about reading, writing and storytelling.
+Students begin their Russ the Story Bus experience by attending an interactive talk from a children’s book author or illustrator.
+They will share their love of books, discuss their craft and inspire children to think creatively about reading, writing and storytelling.
+Students are then welcomed onboard Russ the Story Bus by the Sydney Writers’ Festival team.
+Inside the bus, they can browse a library full of the latest children’s books, listen to stories read by Festival staff, chat to the visiting children’s book author or illustrator and choose a book to take home.

 Who are the authors accompanying the tour?